Tamworth, Staffordshire: Improvements

 There were a number of improvements to Tamworth during the 19th century.
 In 1807 the pavements were flagged.
-1809 A new church entrance was completed and a new organ erected funded by public subscriptions. (source see 1809 Parish Records).
+In 1809 a new church entrance was completed and a new organ erected funded by public subscriptions (source see 1809 Parish Records).
 From 1835 Tamworth had gaslight.
 In the late 19th century a piped water supply was created.

-The railways arrived with the Midland Railway route from Derby to Birmingham arriving in Tamworth in 1847, and later the London and North Western Railway, which provided direct trains to the capital.
+The railways arrived in 1839 with the Birmingham and Derby Junction Railway (B&DJR) (later Midland Railway) route from Derby to Birmingham.
+In 1847 the London and North Western Railway opened the Trent Valley Railway, which provided direct trains to the capital.
 A split-level station exists where the two main lines cross each another, the higher-level platforms (on the Derby to Birmingham line), being at right angles to the lower ones on the main line to London.

 The first municipal cemetery opened in 1876.
 The Assembly Rooms were built in 1889.
 In 1897 the corporation bought Tamworth Castle.

 A hospital was built in Tamworth in 1880 and was funded by one of the town's greatest benefactors, William MacGregor, at his own expense.
 An infirmary was built in 1903.
 MacGregor also built two churches at Glascote and Hopwas and had the bells at St. Editha's church recast.
-He also started a free library, a working men's club, a school (Now called William MacGregor School) and started the Co-operative society in the town in 1885 acting as guarantor.
+He also started a free library, a working men's club, a school (now called William MacGregor School) and started the Co-operative Society in the town in 1885 acting as guarantor.

 Tamworth was historically divided between Warwickshire and Staffordshire, with the county boundary running along the town centre.
 The boundary was re-drawn following the Local Government Act 1888, which created county councils.
-The Act decreed that urban areas, such as Tamworth, which were situated in more than one county, should transfer entirely into the county which contained the larger portion of the population at the 1881 census: In Tamworth's case, the Staffordshire part of Tamworth Borough contained 2,589 people and the Warwickshire part, 2,032, therefore Tamworth became part of Staffordshire from 1 April 1889.
+The Act decreed that urban areas, such as Tamworth, which were situated in more than one county, should transfer entirely into the county which contained the larger portion of the population at the 1881 census: in Tamworth's case, the Staffordshire part of Tamworth Borough contained 2,589 people and the Warwickshire part, 2,032, therefore Tamworth became part of Staffordshire from 1 April 1889.

 During the 19th century the Tamworth pig, a long-bodied, heavily bristled breed, was first sold here by cross-breeding pigs available locally with imported Irish stock.